JuodaanViinaa/Laboratorio/README.md

 The purpose of this library is to provide an easy and accesible way to convert MedPC files to .xlsx (Excel, LibreOffice Calc) format; and then to extract and order the relevant data (response frecuencies, latencies, and distributions) without the need of much programming knowledge.
 After proper setup the entirety of the analysis of one or more days of experiments and one or more subjects can be done with a single click.
 The library delivers both individual files and a summary file: the individual files contain complete and properly labeled lists of all variables of interest; the summary file contains central tendency measures (either mean or median) for each variable written on the sheets and columns which the user indicates.

+Files are organized in three separate directories:
+1. A temporary directory in which raw files are stored before analysis.
+2. A permanent directory to which raw files are moved after analysis.
+3. A converted directory in which processed .xlsx files are stored after analysis.

 This library uses functions from both [Openpyxl](https://openpyxl.readthedocs.io/en/stable/index.html) and [Pandas](https://pandas.pydata.org/pandas-docs/stable/).
 As such, it is advisable to be familiarized with them in order to understand the inner workings of some of its functions.
 It is, however, not necessary to know either of them to use this library.

+## Quick Start

+A quick start script named `quick_start.py` is provided with all relevant variables already declared.
+The user needs only change the values of all variables to something relevant to their project.
+That is, it will be necessary to change the summary filename, directory paths, subject names, column dictionaries, sheet names, all measures of the analysis list, as well as the `suffix`, `markColumn`, and `timeColumn` arguments of the `Analyzer` object.

+To get the actual values of the `markColumn` and `timeColumn` arguments (instead of the placeholder values provided) it is necessary to first run the script with the `analyzer.convert()` line _uncommented_.
+Then one ought to manually inspect one of the produced files and look for the columns in which the time and marks are written.
+Those are the values needed for `markColumn` and `timeColumn`.
+After that, the user must _comment_ the `analyzer.convert()` line, and _uncomment_ the `analyzer.complete_analysis()` line and run again the code.
+If everything goes as planned, the full analysis should run with no further interaction.
+If the user is satisfied with the process, then they can delete the `relocate = False` argument of the analyzer object.
+This will make the code move the already-processed files from the temporary directory to the permanent one.

 ## Introduction